bokeh/bokeh/sphinx/source/index.rst

     Follow these guides to get started:

-    * :ref:`quickstart`: Tutorials that walk you through installing Bokeh and creating your first visualizations.
+    * :ref:`getting_started`: Tutorials that walk you through installing Bokeh and creating your first visualizations.

     * :ref:`userguide`: Explanations of all key functionalities of Bokeh and how to use them.
 Includes several standalone examples.